University of the People

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at University of the People are Surgeons, Physicians, Cardiovascular technologists and technicians, Architectural & engineering managers, and Magnetic resonance imaging technologists
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at University of the People are Surgeons, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, Dentists, and Nuclear medicine technologists and medical dosimetrists

-The most specialized majors at University of the People are Computer and Information Sciences and Support Services (292 degrees awarded), Business (815 degrees), EDUCATION.
-(158 degrees), and Health (35 degrees) (as of 2021).
+The most specialized majors at University of the People are Business (3,292 degrees awarded), Computer and Information Sciences and Support Services (1,138 degrees), Education (736 degrees), and Health (585 degrees) (as of 2024).

 View Data